diegargon/trackerm/README.md

 ## INSTALL
+Latest info:

-    Latest info: in INSTALL.es , no update and bad english in INSTALL.en
+in INSTALL.es , in bad english and not update in INSTALL.en

 ## Latest (Important)